flexbox/react-native-bootcamp/setup/README.md

 - [ ] Create an [expo account](https://expo.dev/signup).
 - [ ] Download **Expo GO** on your smartphone.
-- [ ] Log in to your Expo account on your smartphone.
+- [ ] Log in with your Expo account on Expo Go.

 You are going to follow a **Native Mobile Application Bootcamp**.